rems-project/cn-pKVM-hyp-allocator/SUPPLEMENTARY_MATERIAL_README.md

 ## Renaming

-We have also renamed some predicate names and variables for presentation in the paper.
+We have renamed some predicate names and variables for presentation in the paper.
 The following table shows the correspondence between the names used in the paper and those in the actual specification.

 | paper                    | code                           |